Phenopackets v2

 pheno-ranker -r pxf.json -t patient.json

 The output will be printed to STDOUT and to a file named rank.txt.
 The matching individuals will be sorted according to their Hamming distance to the reference patient.
-See aditional details in the Patient Mode page.
+See additional details in the Patient Mode page.

 For more information visit the patient mode page.